Argentina TEFL Certification Program in Buenos Aires

 - Students tend to be a mixture of children, teenagers, adults and professionals of all English levels but it depends on your school.

-You’ll need to teach about 20-25 hours per week in order to cover your living expenses (10-15 of which are guaranteed through the school upon successful completion of your course).
-This will cover your basic needs like rent, food, and transportation costs.
+You’ll need to teach about 25-30 hours per week in order to cover your living expenses – this will cover your basic needs like rent, food, and transportation costs.

 Why should I choose this course?